ULUdev/gweb/README.md

   0)
 - `--nojs`: disable javascript
 - `--nodev`: disable developer tools
+- `--private`: enable private browsing mode
+- `--noconf`: do not read the configuration file
+- `--headless`: launch a minimal gui version that uses the last url supplied
 ### Verbosity
 The default verbosity level is 0 meaning only error events of `gweb` are logged (GTK has independent settings).
 The next level is 1 meaning warnings are also